aabmar/testapp/README.md

 I work on both Mac and Windows, and the warning is the same.
 I have used Expo 51 and now 52, and the warning is the same.

+Note that the project I have committed here is totally unchanged from what "create-expo-app" has generated, expect form this README.md file.
+The changes to the README.md file is not the cause of the deprecation warnings.

 Pointer Events Warning
 ======================